Strappazzon/www/.github/CONTRIBUTING.md

 Press <kbd>CTRL</kbd>+<kbd>C</kbd> to stop the web server.

+## Code style and Conventions

+### SCSS

+[Stylelint](https://stylelint.io/) is used to enforce code style rules for SCSS files.
+To fix any problems that can be fixed automatically, you can use a Stylelint plugin for your IDE or run `bin/scss_fmt` from a terminal.

+#### Format

+Format rules that are not covered by Stylelint.

+- Use one selector per line in multi-selector rulesets.
+- Include a single space before the opening brace of a ruleset.
+- Use one level of indentation for each declaration.
+- Include a single space after the colon of a declaration.
+- Include a semi-colon at the end of the last declaration in a declaration block.
+- Include a space after each comma in comma-separated property or function values.
+- Place `@extend` statements on the first line of a declaration block.
+- Place `@include` statements after any `@extend` statements.
+- Place the closing brace of a ruleset in the same column as the first character of the ruleset.

+#### Imports

+- Don't include the file extension when importing stylesheets.

 ## Submitting Changes

 - Make changes on a separate branch, not on the master branch, then send your changes as a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).